HU-TI-DEV/TI-S4/hardware_simulatie/gazebo/5_Using_thrusters_and_camera.md

 # 5. Using thrusters and camera

 ## Thrusters
+*Please note: the youtube link at the end of this chapter shows a demo of the following steps.*
 In this section we will see how to use thrusters.
 Thrusters are a way to simulate for instance propellers.<br>
 The sdf can be found here: [thrusters.sdf](./files/thrusters.sdf)
 Copy it to your container.
 Run it with: